National standards for a safer, more efficient rail system

 Together we commissioned the Harmonisation of Rail Standards research report.

-The report identifies opportunities for greater harmonisation of standards across the rail sector and proposes the establishment of a National Rail Standards Harmonisation Strategy.
+The report identifies ways to harmonise more common rail standards.
+And proposes the creation of a National Rail Standards Harmonisation Strategy.

 You can read the full report here.
 And a summary report here.